hamoid/long-hugo-doc/README.md

 * If an archetype with a filename that matches the content type being created, it will be used.
 * If no match is found, `archetypes/default.md` will be used.
-* If neither are present and a theme is in use, then within the theme:
+* If neither is present and a theme is in use, then within the theme:
     * If an archetype with a filename that matches the content type being created, it will be used.
     * If no match is found, `archetypes/default.md` will be used.
 * If no archetype files are present, then the one that ships with Hugo will be used.

-Hugo provides a simple archetype which sets the title (based on the file name) and the date based on `now()`.
+Hugo provides a simple archetype which sets the `title` (based on the file name) and the `date` in RFC&nbsp;3339 format based on [`now()`](http://golang.org/pkg/time/#Now), which returns the current time.

+> *Note: `hugo new` does not automatically add `draft = true` when the user
+> provides an archetype.
+This is by design, rationale being that
+> the archetype should set its own value for all fields.
+> `title` and `date`, which are dynamic and unique for each piece of content,
+> are the sole exceptions.*

 Content type is automatically detected based on the path.
 You are welcome to declare which type to create using the `--kind` flag during creation.
 <a name="content.ordering.md"></a>

 # Ordering Content